How Many Personal Loans Can You Have At Once?

 Having multiple personal loans won’t work for everyone.
 Let’s take a look at some other financing options that may be available to you:

 - Home equity loan: As with a personal loan, you can use the funds from a home equity loan for various purposes.
-The drawback is that you’re borrowing against the equity in your home and a default could cause you to lose your home to foreclosure.
+The drawback is that you’re borrowing a fixed amount against the equity in your home.
+If you default on the loan, you could lose your home to foreclosure.

-- HELOC: Similar to a home equity loan, a home equity line of credit (HELOC) allows you to borrow against your home’s equity and repay it as you go.
-It comes with risks similar to a home equity loan, though – and these include the possibility of losing your home.
+- HELOC: Like a home equity loan, a home equity line of credit (HELOC) allows you to borrow against your home’s It comes with risks similar to a home equity loan, like the possibility of losing your home.
+The difference is that a HELOC is a type of revolving debt.
+That means you can borrow and pay back funds as needed during the loan term.

-- Emergency funds: If you’ve built up a healthy emergency fund and can spare the money, it may be simpler to just pull from your savings to cover your expenses.
+- Emergency funds: If you’ve built up a healthy emergency fund and can spare the money, it may be simpler to just pull from your savings.
 The downside to this, of course, is that you won’t have that money later on if you need it.

 FAQs About Having Multiple Loans Out

-If you’re still not sure if multiple personal loans are the right choice for you, learn more from the answers to these frequently asked questions.
+Still unsure whether having multiple personal loans is the right choice for you?
+Learn more from the answers to these frequently asked questions.

 Can I apply for multiple loans at once?

 While you can have multiple personal loans out at once, you probably won’t be able to apply for them at the same time.
-That’s because many lenders require that you make a certain number of payments on your initial personal loan before they’ll approve you for additional ones.
-In other words, you’ll probably have to apply for one loan, get approved and make payments for a few months before applying for a second loan.
+You may need to make a few payments on your initial loan before a lender will approve you for additional ones.

 How long should I wait before applying for another loan?

 Again, this can depend on your bank or lender’s policies.
-Many lenders require waiting at least 3 – 12 months (meaning you’ll make 3 – 12 monthly payments toward the loan) before you may apply for another.
+Some lenders require you to wait 3 – 12 months (or make 3 – 12 monthly payments) before you can apply for another loan.

 Is taking out multiple personal loans bad?

-Having multiple personal loans out isn’t inherently bad unless you have trouble making on-time payments.
-Missed payments or a default can seriously hurt your credit score.
-More loans can also mean a higher DTI for you, potentially affecting your rates on future loans.
+Having multiple personal loans out isn’t inherently bad.
+However, if you have trouble making on-time payments, it can be a bad idea.
+Late payments, delinquency or a default can seriously hurt your credit score.
+More loans can also mean a higher DTI, potentially affecting your interest rate on future loans.

-The trickiest part of juggling multiple loans can be remembering what payments are due and when.
+The trickiest part of juggling multiple loans can be remembering due dates.
 Debt consolidation can simplify this because it leaves you with only one monthly payment to worry about.

 Final Thoughts

-If you think a personal loan can help you consolidate debt, apply online today with Rocket Loans and see what rates you may qualify for.
+If you think a personal loan can help you, apply online today with Rocket Loans to see what rate you may prequalify for.

 Related Resources